0cmenog/sidemap/README.md

 # What is sidemap?
-sidemap is a tool that provides an overview of a website via a graph representing all the paths accessible from one of its pages the others.
+sidemap is a tool that provides an overview of a website via a graph representing all the paths accessible from one of its pages.

 # Installation